marionebl/jaketrent-blog/source/_posts/2012-11-29-count-javascript-object-attributes.md

 {% endcodeblock %}

 I found this a bit painful to write.
 There should be a better way, right?
 Do you know what it is?

+## A Better Way for Better Browsers

+If your in a [Modern JavaScript environment](http://kangax.github.com/es5-compat-table/), give this a whirl:

+{% codeblock lang:js %}
+  Object.keys(obj).length
+{% endcodeblock %}

+Way nicer.
+Don't try in <= IE8.